redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/rockwell-hmi-vm/1.2-adding-vm-templates/README.md

 In the screenshot, the virtual machine configuration is shown as code.

 In your team namespace, an example virtual machine has been created.
-To view it in the web interface, navigate to Virtualization > VirtualMachines > example-windows-vm.
+To view it in the web interface, navigate to Virtualization > VirtualMachines > rockwell-software (under templates, user templates).
 Select the `YAML` tab to view the yaml definition of the virtual machine.
 This can be used as a base for building other virtual machine definitions.

 ## Step 2 - Creating a Base Values.yaml File
 Values that are used by templates can be placed into a file called `values.yaml` within the chart directory, which helm will automatically look for and use.
 These can be overriden if needed, but for our purposes, a simple values file will work.

-Within the `active-directory` directory in our code repo, create a new file named `values.yaml`, and add the following content:
+Within the `factorytalk` directory in our code repo, create a new file named `values.yaml`, and add the following content:

 ```yaml
 ---